real food. real life.

 1) Cook rice or quinoa according to package.

 2) Saute onion and garlic over medium heat in some oil or butter in a pan (I used a cast iron pan).
 Add cauliflower after a few minutes.

 3) Stirring often, continue cooking cauliflower until it starts to brown a bit in the pan.
-Add in spices, honey, tomato paste, and milk of choice.
+Add in spices, maple syrup tomato paste, and milk of choice.
 Stir until everything is combined and evenly coated.
 You can continue adding milk until the sauce is to the consistency that you'd like, little by little and stirring.

 4) Maintain heat at medium until the sauce starts to bubble.
 Reduce heat slightly to continue cooking until cauliflower is softened a bit, to your liking.

 5) Serve atop a bed of quinoa or brown rice.
 Yum yum!

 I'm not going waste any time here talking about life because, let's be honest, you're not really here for that.
 You're here for the food.
 We all are for the food.
 Food is essential, especially when you have homemade Singapore-ish noodles.

 We used Pad Thai sized noodles because they are so delicious.
 But any size would work.
 Normally made with vermicelli sized, which cook faster.
 Your call.